frederic-perez/AmE-dictionary/data/dictionary.md

 __abracadabra__ _n_ :two::hammer:
 __abrade__ _v_
 __abrasive__ _adj_ /uh-BRAY-siv/ _Customer service requires being able to satisfy the polite subscribers but also the abrasive ones who argue with the terms of agreement._
-__abreast__ _adv_ :seven: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro _They rode three abreast back through the city to the palace._
+__abreast__ _adv_ :eight: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro _They rode three abreast back through the city to the palace._
 __abridge__ _v_ Reduce in scope while retaining essential elements. _Syn_ abbreviate, shorten, contract, reduce, cut
 __abrogate__ _v_ /AB-ruh-gayt/ __1__ To fail to do what is required by something, such as a responsibility. _The company’s directors are accused of abrogating their responsibilities._ __2__ To end or cancel something in a formal and official way. _Citizens voted to abrogate the antiquated law._
 __abrogation__ _n_ :two::hammer: